kslamph/git-commit-message-generator/README.md

-# Git Commit Message Generator
+# Git Commit Message Master

 A VS Code extension that generates Git commit messages using AI.